jeepies/wakaclient/README.md

 import { WakaClient, Range } from "wakaclient";
 ```

-You will then have access to the data ranges
+You will then have access to the date ranges

 ```ts
 enum Range {